Lin Lie: Powers and abilities

 As the descendant of Fu Xi, Lin Lie can wield the Sword of Fu Xi and access its divine powers.
 When activated, the Sword generates mystical green flames, which can be launched as projectiles or be used to increase the cutting power and range of the blade.
 Due to its ability to move on its own, the Sword is capable of allowing Lin to fly at short distances.
 Although originally forged to destroy Chiyou and his demon minions, the Sword of Fu Xi is shown to be just as effective against other demons and undead.

 A noticeable trait is that the Sword of Fu Xi is sentient, and has the ability to move on its own.
 While the Sword has gone out of its way to protect Lin from threats, it has also defied him when he showed undesirable traits, such as cowardice or arrogance.
-In some extreme cases, allowed itself to be wielded by non descendants of Fu Xi.
+In some extreme cases, the Sword has allowed itself to be wielded by non descendants of Fu Xi.

 Despite the Sword being shattered, its broken shards can still project its mystical green flames, which are still effective against Chiyou's minions.
 Lin makes use of the shards embedded in his hands to enhance his punches and infuse weapons with the Sword's flames.
 Lin later gains the ability to generate blades of the Sword that protrude from his right fist.

-After being bestowed with the chi of the dragon Shou-Lao the Undying, Lin gained the power of the Iron Fist, allowing him to summon and focus his chi to enhance his natural abilities to extraordinary levels.
+After being bestowed with the chi of the dragon Shou-Lao, Lin gained the power of the Iron Fist, allowing him to summon and focus his chi to enhance his natural abilities to extraordinary levels.
 Like every Iron Fist before him, Lin can concentrate his own chi and the superhuman energy from Shou-Lao's heart into his hands, which manifests into a supernatural glow around his hands and fists that can strike with superhuman hardness and impact, while keeping them impervious to pain and injury.
 Lin can focus his chi inward to heal himself from injury and pain.

-Due to the broken shards of the Sword of Fu Xi embedded in the flesh of his hands, Lin Lie is in a constant state of pain and agony.
-The shards' energy disrupts the flow of his chi, which prevents him from channeling the Iron Fist consistently and causes his body to leak spiritual energy.
-Failure to balance his chi and harness Shou-Lao's chi can potentially result in Lin's death and immediate removal of the shards are potentially fatal.
-After overcoming his self-doubt and embracing his dual identities, Lie is able to overcome his weaknesses, allowing him to summon the full power of Shou-Lao and the Sword of Fu Xi simultaneously without any ill effects.